recursion/hotkeyCommander/README.md

 # Hotkey Commander

 > Sophisticated keyboard event engine and user hotkey configuration made simple.
-- No longer maintained: Changes to the keyboard event api may have rendered this package obsolete/broken.

 ### Features
 - **Easy to use:**